gpropf/clarity/README.md

 1. Reorganizing and cleaning up this README!

 2. We need some way to register getter and setter methods for model data that is inside classes and has non-public access.
+Not everyone can modify their model classes to add `friend` declarations and the use of `friend` is frowned upon in any case.

 3. `CanvasGrid` needs to have a more generic type for its color selection.
 Right now I have the 8 colors for the `PixelReactor` app in clarity-apps hardcoded in as the color choices for all CanvasGrids.
 This violates the principle of separating framework and app logic.